Build a Colony

 For the facilitator:

-- What do you need to survive everyday?
-The children may have many ideas.
+- What do you need to survive?
 In addition to their ideas about survival needs like food, water, shelter, and air, the children may also add human-specific items such as family, recreation/entertainment, communication, and transportation.

 - How does Earth provide them with these in their daily lives?
 Earth's atmosphere provides air, and water cycles through the ground, air, oceans, and waterways.
 Farms and ranches, in addition to hunting, provide food.
 We build shelters from materials in our environment for protection against excessive ultraviolet radiation, extremes of temperature, and predators.